The New Las Vegas Marathon

 There was some logic at work.
 First, my kids were studying for finals during the first week of December.
 My wife had to stay home to ensure that our son did not turn his normal study break into 15 minutes of studying for every hour of Xbox and to keep our daughter from her vice—HGTV.
 Second, my mom can party.

-On our first night in Vegas, Arnie and his cronies went out for steak.
+NIGHT LIFE IN VEGAS On our first night in Vegas, Arnie and his cronies went out for steak.
 Arnie and David ate the petite 8-ounce steak.
 Carboloading works only when you dine with

-On Friday, December 3, Arnie, Dave, and I went to the expo.
+runners.
+Arnie’s group then hit the bar scene.
+Mom and I had pasta and then went to the Broadway show Avenue Q. On Friday, December 3, Arnie, Dave, and I went to the expo.
 The expo was well stocked with the essentials.
 I picked up sunglasses (I had forgotten mine), throwaway gloves, and tearaway pants.
 A showgirl and an Elvis were chatting up the runners.
 Joan Benoit Samuelson and Bill Rodgers gave talks.
 My favorite was a speaker on racing mechanics.
 Imagine the first-timers who think they need to completely change their gait the weekend of the marathon.

 My favorite booth was for a charity fund-raiser.
-The day before the marathon, the Junior League sought to set the Guinness record by having 5,000 Santas run the SK.
+The day before the marathon, the Junior League sought to set the Guinness record by having 5,000 Santas run the 5K.
 (Quick!
 Who held the old record?)
 The Junior League gave participants their own Santa running tights.
 I read the next day that it didn’t meet its record goal by about 400 Santas.
 Maybe next year the Junior League will try leprechauns on St. Patrick’s Day.

 On Saturday night, Arnie and his friends were supposed to have dinner together with my mother and me.
 Arnie’s friends objected because they thought my hip mother would cramp their style.
 Even though it was doubtful that any of these middle-aged Don Juans ever had any style, we encouraged them to eat dinner on their own.
 Mom and I had an early Italian dinner at the Luxor buffet—all you can eat, mediocre food, the kind of food that my 15-year-old son loves.